MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 2. Remove the generated implementation of `main()`.

 3. The managed wrapper includes a static class, `Microsoft.InformationProtection.MIP` used for initialization, creating a `MipContext`, loading profiles, and releasing resources.
-To initialize the wrapper for file API operations, call `MIP.Initialize()`, passing in `MipComponent.File` to load the libraries necessary for file operations.
+To initialize the wrapper for File SDK operations, call `MIP.Initialize()`, passing in `MipComponent.File` to load the libraries necessary for file operations.

 4. In `Main()` in *Program.cs* add the following, replacing **\<application-id\>** with the ID of the Azure AD Application Registration created previously.